About this article

 It is possible to create a merchant return for Amazon via ChannelEngine.
-You can do this via the API or via the web interface.
+You can do this via the Merchant API or the web interface.

 The procedure for merchant returns via the web interface is:

-- The merchant receives a new return from a buyer.
+- You receive a new return from a buyer.

-- Once the item or items that were marked for return are received, the merchant can set the return to Received to trigger a refund.
+- Once the item or items that were marked for return are received, you can set the return to Received to trigger a refund.